 Frank Warner stepped from the secure area and approached the officers.
 “I assume this is about that steroid case.”

-“You assume correct,” Paige said flatly.
+“Your assumption is correct,” Paige said flatly.
 “Is there somewhere we can speak in private?
 She was in no mood for this and hoped the good physician didn’t try to give them the run-around.

 “Let’s take this to my office,” Frank told them.
 Once they had settled into the cozy room, Frank pulled out his phone, scrolled through his photos and handed the phone to Paige.
 “I believe this is the man you are looking for.”